nblancoalcala/Project_clim680.github.io/README.md

 Method: I created a correlation between the Niño 3.4 and temperature anomalies using Xarray and plotted the global correlation.

 Analysis: In northern South America there is a very strong correlation between ENSO and temperature anomalies.
 In other parts of the world the positive and negative correlations are not as strong.
-We can gather that in most regions in the world there is not a big correlation between land air temperature and ENSO, but in some regions there are hotspots where they are correlated.
+We can gather that in most regions in the world there is not a strong correlation between land air temperature and ENSO, but in some regions there are hotspots where they are correlated.

 <img width="468" alt="image" src="https://github.com/nblancoalcala/Project_clim680.github.io/assets/142943512/9e5f9e57-8afd-49ee-b4e4-1a87e3c7b992">